EdgeOne CLI

 -t, --token: API Token for CI/CD pipeline (required)

--e, --env: target environment for deployment, value range: production or preview (default production)
+-e, --env: deployment target environment, available values: production or preview (default production)

 Note: